 queue:

-name: example:create # RabbitMQ queue name
+name: inbox # RabbitMQ queue name should always be "inbox"

 publish: